 If it seems like you never have enough hot water in your home, your water heater may be too small.
 If the problem is chronic—or if you’ve increased your needs for hot water by installing a big new soaking tub or high-flow shower head—you’ll probably need to get a new, larger water heater.
 Be sure to look into tankless water heaters because, with this type, you never run out of hot water.

 If your water heater suddenly seems to supply less hot water (you’ve had enough hot water in the recent past but not now), first check the dial on the water heater, as discussed above.
 Then continue with the following water heater troubleshooting advice.

 NOTE: If outdoor temperatures have dropped significantly, your water heater must work harder to heat-up and maintain the cold inbound water.
 Also, because the water cools more as it travels through pipes that run through unheated spaces, you’ll need to adjust the water heater’s dial to a slightly hotter temperature.

-Also make sure your water heater doesn’t leak—check around its base for signs of water.
-If neither of these issues are the problem, flush the water heater tank to clear out mineral deposits.
-These reduce the heater’s efficiency.
+Make sure your water heater doesn’t leak—check around its base for signs of water.
+If neither of these issues are the problem, flush the water heater tank to clear out mineral deposits that reduce the heater’s efficiency.

-Also test that the temperature-pressure relief valve, by lifting and lowering its handle.
+Test that the temperature-pressure relief valve, by lifting and lowering its handle.
 Water should drain from the overflow pipe.
 This valve keeps pressure from building up too much in the boiler.
 If it doesn’t work, see How to Replace a Water Heater TP Relief Valve.